-Initial reactions in many instances saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees, but this approach often led to further destruction and devastation through compaction of the sodden soils, resulting in erosion and degraded conditions, and the loss of what could have been ecologically valuable deadwood habitat.
-The removal of trees also took away the potential for natural regeneration, which could have been achieved if they had been left in situ.
+Initial reactions in many instances saw land managers diving for chainsaws and diggers in an effort to remove the fallen trees; but this approach often led to further destruction and devastation through compaction of the sodden soils, resulting in erosion and degraded conditions, and the loss of what could have been ecologically valuable deadwood habitat.
+The removal of trees also took away the potential for the natural regeneration that could have been achieved if they had been left in situ.

-In many cases, however, due to the enormous scale of the tree loss, the decision was made to leave timber where it lay and to allow woodlands and forests to heal themselves as they saw fit.
+In many cases, however, due to the enormous scale of the tree loss, the decision was made to leave timber where it lay, and to allow woodlands and forests to naturally heal themselves.

-As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their quarry being made more accessible.
+As the woodland canopies were opened, species of fauna, such as birds of prey, were able to benefit due to their quarry being more accessible.

-The storm led to changes in management in terms of the age of trees being planted.
+The storm led to changes in management in terms of the age of trees that were planted.
 Previously, many woodlands and forests were comprised of trees of a similar age, decreasing their resilience and sustainability; nowadays, a mixture of ages is promoted, in addition to the inclusion of shelter-belts, which are used as buffers to disperse and filter storm activity.
-It has also led to the reintroduction of more suitable broadleaved native species being planted, such as oak and maple, rather than shallow-rooted pines and firs.
+It has also led to the reintroduction of more suitable broadleaved native species, such as oak and maple, rather than shallow-rooted pines and firs.

-The after effects of the storm, highlighted how precious trees are to many people on a personal level, this prompted the planting of more trees than ever before.
+The after-effects of the storm highlighted just how precious trees are to many people on a personal level; this prompted the planting of more trees than ever before.